PoisotLab/ms_network_prediction/manuscript.md

 identify current obstacles and opportunities, and suggest a roadmap forward in the research agenda.

-## What is a species interaction network?
+## Why should we predict species interaction networks?

 Interactions between species can be conceptualized in a multitude of ways (e.g. different types, variable strengths, symmetric vs. asymmetric, direct vs.